Forrest City High School

 Forrest City High School is a comprehensive public high school in Forrest City, Arkansas, United States.
 It is the sole high school administered by the Forrest City School District and its main feeder school is Forrest City Junior High School.

 In addition to Forrest City it serves other areas in central St. Francis County, including Caldwell, Colt, Madison, and Widener.

 History

 Serving students in grades nine through twelve since 1892, an earlier building on Rosser Street built in 1915, known as Old Central, is listed on the National Register of Historic Places since 1992.

+During racial segregation, Black students attended "Colored High School" where Wallace Leon Purifoy served as principal for 23 years.
+He later founded the fraternal group the Imperial Council of Jugamos, headquartered in Forrest City.

 Academics

 Forrest City High School is accredited as a 1924 charter member of AdvancED (formerly North Central Association).
 The assumed course of study follows the Smart Core curriculum established by the Arkansas Department of Education (ADE).

 Students engage in regular and Advanced Placement (AP) coursework and exams.
 FCHS is a member of the Arkansas Advanced Initiative for Math and Science (AAIMS) designed to improve scores on AP exams.